-The detection limit is 2 mU/L as determined with the methodology described in ISO11843-Part 4.
-Detection limit should be seen as part of a method validation, rather than the lowest concentration that can be measured.
-Concentration of samples with absorbance below Calibrator 1 should not be calculated, instead expressed as less than or equal to (<) the concentration indicated on the vial for Calibrator 1.
+Detection limit is defined as the Capability of Detection according to ISO11843-Part 1.
+Capability of Detection should be seen as part of a method validation, rather than the lowest concentration that can be measured.
+The detection limit is 1 mU/L as determined by the methodology described in ISO11843- Part 4.

+Concentration of samples with absorbance below Calibrator 1 should not be calculated, instead expressed as less or equal to (\leq) the concentration indicated on the vial for Calibrator 1.